 Remember, while these essentials will see you through almost every occasion, it doesn’t include underwear, socks, nightwear, or workout clothes.

-There are loads of advantages to creating a capsule wardrobe for men: it makes getting dressed much easier, your closet space will be more organised, and you’ll never feel like you’ve got mothing to wear.
+There are loads of advantages to creating a capsule wardrobe for men: it makes getting dressed much easier, your closet space will be more organised, and you’ll never feel like you’ve got nothing to wear.
 Follow the tips we’ve shared in this guide and before long you should have a versatile capsule wardrobe that will see you through every season and occasion in style.
-Don’t forget to check out our lookbook and blog to find more outfit inspiration.